tiagovale/design-patterns/README.md

 #### Why is missing some design patterns?

 The Design patterns is a collection of solutions on how solve specific problems on the real world.
-Gang of Four (GoF) was responsible to write aobut 23 classical design patterns.
+Gang of Four (GoF) was responsible to write about 23 classical design patterns.

 Today we have more like: Null Object, Object pool and others.